Afif13/CSS-Tip/content/position-area/index.md

 I am using a stretch alignment to illustrate the different areas, but you can change it to place the element wherever you want within the selected area.

 The `normal` value is the default value and has an interesting behavior.
 It places the element as close as possible to the anchor, which is what you will want in 90% of cases, so you will rarely need to update the alignment.

+The `anchor-center` is a special value different from `center`. `center` cosniders the center of the selected area while `anchor-center` considers the center of the anchor in the relevant axis.

+{% image "./image2.png", "Center vs anchor-center" %}

+`anchor-center` is a [safe alignment value](/safe-align/).
+If centering is not possible, the element will shift to remain within the selected area.

 More details about alignment: [The Fundamentals of CSS Alignment](/explore/alignment/)